surendar-ss/Real-Time-Industrial-Automation-Project-using-PLC-OPC-UA-Ignition-SCADA/README.md

-# Real-Time-Industrial-Automation-Project-using-PLC-OPC-UA-Ignition-SCADA
+ Real_Time_Industrial_Automation_Project_using_PLC_OPC_UA_Ignition_SCADA

-# Industrial Automation Project – PLC + OPC UA + SCADA
+ Industrial Automation Project PLC + OPC UA + SCADA

 Overview
-This project demonstrates a real-time industrial automation system using PLC programming, OPC UA communication, and SCADA visualization.
+This project demonstrates a real time industrial automation system using PLC programming, OPC UA communication, and SCADA visualization.

 The system monitors water level and controls a motor automatically using logic implemented in the PLC.